kenp-io/kenpio-docs/docs/airpods-max/usb-c-kit/v1dot1_assembly.md

 Remove the two T3 screws (Figure [10](#metal-lip-screws), small arrows).

-You can now remove the Lightning charging cable and the microphone.
+You can now remove the Lightning charging port and the microphone.

 <figure markdown id="metal-lip-screws">
   ![Metal Lip Screws](pictures/metal-lip-screws.jpg)